A New Crossover Algorithm for LP Inspired by the Spiral Dynamic of PDHG: Experiments

 Significant enhancement of the solution sparsity is observed in both COPT and our crossover methods, with comparable levels of improvement.
 In several instances, our crossover performs differently from the classic simplex-based crossover in COPT, implying that our approach has the potential to serve as a viable alternative to the traditional method.

+With the auxiliary LP heuristic for original $1e-8$ solutions, our crossover can successfully provide optimal or near-optimal vertex solutions in 93 instances.
+Compared to the results without the auxiliary LP heuristic, the number of OLS subproblems is significantly reduced, but extra LP solving time is introduced, resulting in a trade-off.
 Due to the instability of FOMs, the auxiliary LPs take a long time to solve for certain instances, sometimes even causing a timeout.
-The numerical difficulty with LPs and OLS is another factor contributing to the failure.
 However, despite failing to recover the optimal basis for these problems, the number of support of most primal solutions is still successfully reduced.